-Inliniac is my weblog about all kinds of inline network security, NSM and Intrusion Detection.
+Inliniac is my blog about all kinds of inline network security, NSM and Intrusion Detection.
 I may also use it to write about other subjects that I find interesting.

 My name is Victor Julien.
-I live in the Netherlands in Western Europe.
-I’m a IT professional and enthousiast.
+I live in Amsterdam, the Netherlands.
+I’m a IT professional and enthusiast.
 During my studies, I have worked as system and network administrator.
-I’m currently working as a freelance contract developer for security software and I’m the lead developer of Suricata, the new Open Source IDS/IPS that is developed by the Open Information Security Foundation (OISF).
-My resume is available on request.
+I lead the development effort for Suricata, the Open Source IDS/IPS that is developed by the Open Information Security Foundation (OISF).
 For more info see my LinkedIn profile.

 - Since early 2002 I have been working on my own Open Source project called Vuurmuur, which is a Linux/IPtables frontend.
 Originally started as a little project to learn coding in C, it since as evolved to be a full featured firewall.